 Regardless of whether a tree is protected or not, the landowner remains responsible for the management of the trees, their condition and any liability in relation to damage they may cause.

 Trees in a Conservation Area

 Trees in a Conservation Area are also subject to protection as if a TPO is in place.
-In a Conservation Area, anyone proposing to carry out works to trees must apply to the Council's Planning Section to consider the proposal and respond within 6 weeks.
+In a Conservation Area, anyone proposing to carry out works to trees must apply to the Council's Planning Section using Tree Work form (TW1) to which the Council has 6 weeks respond.
 If the Council considers that the proposed works should not be carried out, it will impose a formal TPO to cover the specific trees.
 In exceptional circumstances, where there is imminent danger, the applicant may proceed, at risk, with works immediately but must satisfy the Council by submitting evidence in the form of a report and photographs.

 General guidance can be found in the following information leaflet provided by the DOE; Tree Preservation Orders: A Guide to Protected Trees

 If you would like further information, please contact us